 If I wasn’t playing a sport, I was drawing, doing leatherwork, wood-burning, molding clay, or painting - basically anything artistic.

 My days at JAW start off pretty early.
-I begin my day going through aging items and identifying any potential problem parts.
-Then I do some general reconciliation in the business system and catch up on emails.
+I begin my day by going through aging items and identifying any potential problem parts.
+Then, I do some general reconciliation in the business system and catch up on emails.
 After attending our morning production meetings, I assist the team with any problem-solving issues they need my assistance with.
-Finally, it’s on to taking care of day-to-day activities related to the overall health and growth of the employees, the facilities, our quality systems, and our customer’s needs.
+Finally, I take care of day-to-day activities related to the overall health and growth of the employees, the facilities, our quality systems, and our customer’s needs.

 We laugh and enjoy each other at JAW, but at times I think I can come off as somewhat stern.
 Many positions at JAW require a great deal of responsibility and trust.
 I believe that, at times, you have to try and fail to learn.
 My advice can feel personal and abrasive until you begin to fully understand how critical quality is in our field.
 I have had many employees have the “ah-ha” moment and later tell me that they get it now.
 I hope that each of our employees knows and feels that I am fully invested in their growth and happiness at JAW.

 Take in all learning opportunities for growth.
 I’ve been doing this for years and still learn things from those with greater experience and entry-level employees.
 It’s not only about growing your industry knowledge but also about knowing yourself and your partners better, to get to the next level.

 I care about many, but the cause that drives me the most is emotional and domestic violence, especially against children.

 Primarily, as a loving mother and friend, but also a truly invested and dedicated team member.
 I hope my handling of adverse and challenging situations is remembered and inspires my kids to be the best versions of themselves they can be.